 James Laughlin Award

-The Academy awards the winning poet a prize of $5,000 for a second book of poetry forthcoming in the next calendar year.
-The winner also receives an all-expenses-paid weeklong residency at The Betsy Hotel in Miami Beach, Florida.
-Copies of the winning book are purchased and distributed to approximately 1,000 members of the Academy of American Poets.
+The winner receives a prize of $5,000, an all-expenses-paid weeklong residency at The Betsy Hotel in Miami Beach, Florida, and distribution of the winning book to approximately one-thousand Academy of American Poets members.

 Submissions are accepted January 1 through May 16 each year.
 Postmark deadline: May 16.